growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 # UserGroup Management

-By using the UserGroup Management function, you can set the authority that only specific users can view and edit the contents on a page basis.
+By using UserGroup Management function, you can set the authority on a page basis that only specific users can view and edit the contents.

-To set a group,
-you need to operate from the administration menu as a user with administrator authority.
+Only authorized users can set groups from the administration menu.

 ## Create group